sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 ## Add the microSD card

+Your microSD card needs to be formatted as FAT32, which limits its size to 32GB.
+That's still a lot of data (around 5 months of continuous logging)!
+You can use a card larger than 32GB but formatting it as FAT32 will limit its effective size to 32GB.
+We hope to be able to support larger exFAT cards in the future.

 Now insert your microSD card into the socket on the back of the OLA.
 The card clicks into place.

-You can use any size card formatted with Fat16, Fat32 or exFat.
-But if you are going to be logging a lot of data then a larger card is recommended.

 ## Install the OLA geophone logger firmware